Banno/banno-powerons/open-subshare/open-subshare-json-contract.md

 		 - name: Share description
 		 - availableBalance: the available balance of the share
 		 - memberAccountNumber: the 10-digit account number, "S" or "L" for share or loan and the Share or Loan ID
+   - fee: fee parameters if a fee is being charged to create the new sub account
+     - amount: the fee amount to be charged
+     - sourceAccounts: a list of member accounts that can be selected as a fee source
+ 		   - name: Share description
+		   - availableBalance: the available balance of the share
+		   - memberAccountNumber: the 10-digit account number, "S" for share and the 4-digit Share ID

 ## NAMEPRELOAD
 Here the UX is returning the total user selections to this point - the group, share type, funding share and type of funding with the amount to fund